Chethanpatel/ipatel/docs/update.md

 * If download fails, check your internet connection.
 * You can delete the cache file to force a fresh download.
-* If `ipenrich` doesn't recognize an IP, it's possible the DB is outdated — try updating it.
+* If `ipatel` doesn't recognize an IP, it's possible the DB is outdated — try updating it.

 ---